 with all the saints who are in all Achaia:

-Achaia was the southern province of Greece, which included both Athens and Corinth.
-God’s purpose for writing Second Corinthians was for all Christians in southern Greece.
+Achaia was the southern province of Greece and included both Athens and Corinth.
+God’s purpose for writing 2 Corinthians was for all Christians in southern Greece.

-The “saints” here are people on earth, not heaven.
+The “saints” here are people on earth, not in heaven.
 It is not proper to make saints of people after they die.
-The saints of Corinth were Christians who did not act properly; they were sinful human beings who often failed their Lord.
+The saints of Corinth were Christians who did not act correctly; they were sinful human beings who often failed their Lord.
 They were saints, but they did not act like saints.
 The purpose of the local church is to be a workshop for saved sinners.
-Some of these saints are puncture-proof; they do not respond to dynamic Christian living.
+Some of these saints are puncture proof; they do not respond to dynamic Christian living.

 The will of God is crucial to the life of the child of God.